stupid-kid-af/Godot-Debian/README.md

 Download the latest deb from [release](https://github.com/stupid-kid-af/Godot-Debian/releases).

 # Tip
-  You can open godot engine just by typing in terminal
+  You can open godot engine just by typing in terminal <br>
       ```bash
       godot
       ```